Ingemark/roesc/README.md

 This configuration means that calls to numbers starting with +385 will have +3851111111 set as caller id, etc.

-Example of configuration XML pointed to by TWILIO_URL env.var.:
+Example of a configuration XML pointed to by TWILIO_URL environment variable:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>